SolType: Refinement Types for Arithmetic Overflow in Solidity: Type system

 \begin{itemize}[leftmargin=*] \item \emph{Expression typing judgments}: We use the judgment $\tjudg{\Env;\Guards}{e}{\tau}$ to type check a \minisol expression $e$.
-In particular, this judgment indicates that expression $e$ has refinement type $\tau$ under local environment $\Env$, guard $\Guards$, and (implicit) global environment $\Delta$. \item \emph{Statement typing judgments}: Next, we use a judgment of the form $\tjudgS{\Env;\Guards}{s}{\Env';\Guards'}$ to type check statements.
-The meaning of this judgment is that statement $s$ type checks under local environment $\Env$ and guard $\Guards$, and it produces a new local type environment $\Env'$ and guard $\Guards'$.
-Note that the statement typing judgments are flow-sensitive in that they modify the environment and guard; this is because (1) let bindings can add new variables to the local type environment, and (2) fetch/commit statements will modify the guard. \item \emph{Join typing judgments}: Finally, we have a third typing judgment for join points of conditionals.
-This judgment is of the form $\tjudgS{\Env;\Guards;(\Env_1;\Guards_1);(\Env_2;\Guards_2)}{j}{\Env';\Lock}$ where $\Env, \Guards$ pertain to the state before the conditional, $\Env_i, \Guards_i$ are associated with the state after executing each of the branches, and $\Env'$ and $\Lock$ are the resulting environment and lock status after the join point. \end{itemize}
+In particular, this judgment indicates that expression $e$ has refinement type $\tau$ under local environment $\Env$, guard $\Guards$, and (implicit) global environment $\Delta$. \item \emph{Statement typing judgments}: Next, we use a judgment of the form $\tjudgS{\Env;\Lock,\Guards}{s}{\Env';\Lock',\Guards'}$ to type check statements.
+The meaning of this judgment is that statement $s$ type checks under local environment $\Env$, lock status $\Lock$, and guard $\Guards$, and it produces a new local type environment $\Env'$, lock status $\Lock'$, and guard $\Guards'$.
+Note that the statement typing judgments are flow-sensitive in that they modify the environment, lock status, and guard; this is because (1) let bindings can add new variables to the local type environment, and (2) fetch/commit statements will modify the lock status and guard.
+When the guards are empty, we omit them from the judgment to simplify the notation. \item \emph{Join typing judgments}: Finally, we have a third typing judgment for join points of conditionals.
+This judgment is of the form $\tjudgS{\Env;\Guards;(\Env_1;\Guards_1);(\Env_2;\Guards_2)}{j}{\Env'}$ where $\Env, \Guards$ pertain to the state before the conditional, $\Env_i, \Guards_i$ pertain to the state after executing each of the branches, and $\Env'$ is the resulting environment after the join point. \end{itemize}

 \paragraph{Subtyping} Finally, our type system makes use of a subtyping judgment of the form: